The July 2017 Annual Meeting

 How were the featured speakers?

-WSOMS was lucky to secure two featured presenters so highly regarded in their specialties.
+WSOMS was lucky to secure two presenters so highly regarded in their specialties.

 “Ambulatory Anesthesia: Case -Based Focused Review of Techniques and Complications”